jed/kibi/README.md

-kibi.js
+kibi
 =======

 Goal
 ----

-An easy-to-use single-page app framework in 1,024 bytes of JavaScript. kibi.js currently weighs in about 200 bytes less, so there's still room for improvement.
+An easy-to-use single-page app framework in 1,024 bytes of JavaScript. kibi currently weighs in about 200 bytes less, so there's still room for improvement.
+You can see it an action [on heroku](http://kibi.herokuapp.com/).

 Background
 ----------

-kibi.js was inspired by running [140byt.es](http://140byt.es).
+kibi was inspired by running [140byt.es](http://140byt.es).
 Having learned so much about tuning tiny code, I figured I would take code golfing to its logical extreme, and create the tiniest web framework possible.

-I intentionally planned to release kibi.js at [JSConf.eu '11](http://jsconf.eu), but unfortunately, ran out of time and had to scale back my slides.
+I intentionally planned to release kibi at [JSConf.eu '11](http://jsconf.eu), but unfortunately, ran out of time and had to scale back my slides.
 But I did write some interesting code, and wanted to share it.

 This repo is a snapshot of what I had built, published as an exploration of the cool things still possible with very little code.
 If you'd like to develop it yourself, please feel free to take over this fork!

 Features
 --------

-Right now, kibi.js includes:
+Right now, kibi includes:

 - a template engine,
 - a router,